-Getting a portion of text from input files in Linux is a common operation.
+Getting a portion of text from input files in Linux is common.
 However, sometimes, we are interested in viewing only a few lines of a file.
-Linux provides us the head and tail commands to print only the lines in which we are interested in.
+Linux provides us the head and tail commands to print only the lines we are interested in.

-command prints lines from the end of files.
-Both commands write the result to standard output.
+In short, as their names imply, the head command prints lines from the beginning of a file, and the tail command prints lines from the end of files.
+Finally, both commands write the result to standard output.

 Now, let’s learn how to use them through examples.